Parking offences fall into six main categories:

 - don’t pay and have the matter dealt with by the court.

-A number of factors will need to be considered including extra penalties and costs the person may have to pay if the matter goes to court.
+Parking matters are nearly always prosecuted by the relevant Council.
+A number of factors will need to be considered including extra penalties and costs the person may have to pay if the matter goes to court – if you lose, you are likely to have to pay thousands in costs for the Council’s legal representation.

 Where there is no dispute that the offence was committed and that the driver was the person who committed the offence, it is best to pay the penalty and avoid going to court.
 If a person is temporarily unable to pay the fine, they may ask for an extension of time.

-Reasonable requests for extension of time to pay may be made by telephoning the parking officer of the local council or the Clerk of Court of the Magistrate’s Court.
+Reasonable requests for extension of time to pay may be made by telephoning the parking officer of the local council.
 If the penalty is not paid, a summons will be issued, and served personally by a council officer, police officer or by certified mail to the address shown on the motor vehicle registration.
 The matter will then be dealt with by a court on the date shown in the summons whether or not the defendant is present.

 If the offence is proven, the court may impose a penalty.
 The amount of the penalty will be determined by whether the offence is a first offence or not, plus an amount for court costs.